bader2012/algo-types/readme.md

 1. Clone the repository:
    git clone https://github.com/bader2012/algo-types.git
-   Navigate to the project directory: cd ts-algorithms
+2. Navigate to the project directory: cd ts-algorithms
-   Install the necessary dependencies (if needed): pnpm install
+3. Install the necessary dependencies: pnpm install

-   Run the algorithms:
+4. Run the algorithms:
    npm run <algorithm-name>
    Replace `<algorithm-name>` with the name of the algorithm you want to run, look at the package.json file.

 ## Contributing